When people ask “How did you and Dan meet?” I want to simply say “online”. But that’s not really true. So here’s the story behind the story.

 A couple of weeks later Dan showed up on my MSN window.
 I said hi and asked him if he had made any progress towards getting a motorcycle.
 He replied that no, he was going to wait until he moved to San Francisco, which was coming up in a few weeks.

 A month later I saw him online again and asked him how the move went and if he’d gotten a bike yet (I can be annoyingly persistent sometimes).
 Dan replied that no, he hadn’t bought a bike but he had signed up for the MSF course and was shopping for gear.
 I was impressed!
-I know many riders and very few new motorcyclists will bother to take the safety course and buy their gear before they have their bike.
+I know many riders and not all of them will bother to take the safety course and buy their gear before they have their bike.
 This guy had his head on straight and I took notice.

 Then he bought his bike.
 He decided not to buy someone else’s headache and bought new.
 I can’t say I fully blame him: he was new to motorcycles and wouldn’t know what to look for and what to ask (rather like my first motorcycle purchase).
 And he was also new to the area and didn’t know anyone to go with him for support.
 There’s a certain amount of confidence that new a motorcycle can bring, even though I did tell him it was silly to spend so much money on a bike he was sure to drop and abuse.